jonnonz1/nz-statute-book/acts/public/2012/maraeroa-a-and-b-blocks-claims-settlement-act-2012.md

   (b) to regulate or prohibit activities or conduct by members of the public in relation to the overlay site:
   (c) to create offences for breaches of bylaws made under paragraph (b):
   (d) to provide for the imposition of fines not exceeding $1,000 for offences referred to in paragraph (c) and, for a continuing offence, an additional amount not exceeding $50 for every day during which the offence continues.
-(2) Bylaws made under this section are regulations for the purposes of the Acts and Regulations Publication Act 1989 and the Regulations (Disallowance) Act 1989.
+(2) Bylaws under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 47 Noting of overlay classification
 (1) The application of the overlay classification to the overlay site must be noted in conservation documents affecting the site.